Background texture image

 Every once in a while, we turn away business.
 Profitable business.

-A prospect seeks us out, or was referred to us, or found us online and liked what she saw, so much so that she calls us to say, “Hey, I’d like to give you my business!”
+A prospect might seek us out.
+Maybe she was referred to us or found us online.
+And maybe she liked what she saw and heard, so much so that she calls us to say, “I’d like to give you my business!”

 We don’t need to conduct research, send emails or make phone calls just to get her to notice us (and hope she’s interested once she does).